 When sin knocks, everyone except us is guilty.
 Even God!

 What about you?
 Have you ever noticed that when we tell our own story, including some of the trials and pains, we’re rarely positioned in the story as a sinner with junk?
 More often we see others on the stage as actors committing sins against us or omitting things they should have done for us.

 Agency and Humility

 As leaders, we must be really careful.
 Don’t let sin dilute agency.
 Don’t fall into a way of pastoring or caring that removes agency/responsibility from people’s behavior (or your own).
 Here’s one (among many) good reasons: If we lose agency, we lose the humility God requires (Micah 6:8).
 Our moral agency—our awareness of our culpability as sinners—brings the daily reminder that we our fallen beings with active hearts.
-We are not the Creator, but the created; we are not the strong, but the weak.
+We are not the Creator, but the created; not the strong, but the weak.
 We are not residents of our eternal homeland, but pilgrims journeying toward it.

 Why agency?
 Agency protects humility by instilling proper self-suspicion and establishing our daily need for God’s amazing grace.

 How about you?
 Does agency have a place in your self-assessment and your inner narrative?
 Another way to ask the same question would be: Are you growing in humility?

 Here are six helpful questions to ask.
 Think of it as an “at-home” humility test.